 Let’s talk about jars

-While quart-size wide-mouth canning jars seem to the salad-size of choice, a pint jar makes a dandy fruit salad and a two-quart size canning jar is perfect for bringing a family-size salad to a picnic, barbecue or potluck.
+While quart-size wide-mouth canning jars seem to be the salad-size of choice, a pint jar makes a dandy fruit salad and a two-quart size canning jar is perfect for bringing a family-size salad to a picnic, barbecue, or potluck.

-- The next layer will be vegetables that will do well marinating in the dressing.
+- Sturdy raw vegetables.
+The next layer will be vegetables that will do well marinating in the dressing.
 Think of things like sliced cucumber, cherry tomatoes, chopped celery, and carrot.
 This layer should not include anything that will become withered or soggy while sitting in or next to the dressing.

-- Next comes beans, mushrooms, sprouts, corn etc., which are softer vegetables.
+- Soft vegetables.
+Next comes beans, mushrooms, sprouts, corn, and so forth, which are softer vegetables.
 In this location, they will be separated well from the dressing.
 However, if there’s a little migration along the way, that will not be a problem.

-- If you’re adding pasta or grains like quinoa, couscous or rice, they come in the next layer—quite far now from the dressing.
+- Cooked pasta, grains, rice.
+If you’re adding pasta or grains like quinoa, couscous, or rice, they come in the next layer—quite far now from the dressing.
 This is just another layer that will keep the greens even farther from the dressing and any chance of getting soggy.

-- This layer will be any protein you want in your salad.
-This might be chicken or bits of deli ham; chopped egg, cheese and so on.
+- Protein.
+This layer will be any protein you want in your salad.
+This might be chicken or bits of deli ham; chopped egg, cheese, and so on.

-- Now, fill the jar almost to the very top with lettuce, spinach, field greens, arugula—whatever kind of greens you want in your salad.
+- Lettuce, spinach, greens.
+Now, fill the jar almost to the very top with lettuce, spinach, field greens, arugula—whatever kind of greens you want in your salad.

-- Seeds, nuts, bacon crumbles and so forth go on the very top.
-NOTE ABOUT BACON: Even if you put crisp bacon on the top far away from the, once the jar is closed up, the bacon will begin to get soft.
+- Seeds, nuts, bacon crumbles, seasonings go on the very top.
+NOTE ABOUT BACON: Even if you put crisp bacon on the top far away from wet ingredients, once the jar is closed up, the bacon will begin to get soft.
 For this reason, I put the bacon into a snack-size sandwich bag, fold it in half and place it on the top.
 That fixes the problem.

-- Once the jar is well packed, apply the lid tightly and place the jar in the refrigerator.
+- Close it up.
+Once the jar is well packed, apply the lid and place the jar in the refrigerator.

 That’s it.
 Your salad will patiently wait until you’re ready to eat it.
 And when you are, simply dump the contents into a bowl, give it a toss and enjoy.
 You can eat it from the jar once you turn it upside down and shake it a bit, but I find it to be a bit awkward.